Invoicing information for suppliers

 For prompt payment, compliant tax invoices should be emailed to the address outlined in the invoicing instructions by agency (PDF, 230.78 KB).

 Tenders (current and issued) will continue to be managed in line with existing processes.

 Fraud and corruption prevention

-NSW Department Planning, Industry and Environment (the department) has a zero tolerance approach to fraud or corrupt conduct by employees of the organisation, or by any client, or stakeholder.
+NSW Department Planning and Environment has a zero tolerance approach to fraud or corrupt conduct by employees of the organisation, or by any client, or stakeholder.
 The Department is committed to: